gtech-mulearn/IEEE-LAUNCHPAD/vishnuj-1@mulearn.md

 - Cultivated a robust network through effective communication and active participation in professional organizations like IEEE and NSS.
 - Regularly attend and speak at events to share knowledge, foster connections, and engage with industry professionals.
 Planning to expand engagement through online forums, social media, LinkedIn, and offline conferences/meetups.

-#### Career Plan

-- **Immediate Plans**: [Please provide your immediate plans]
-- **Longer-term Plans**: [Please provide your longer-term plans to contribute to the Kerala Startup Ecosystem]

-#### Thoughts on Kerala's Tech Ecosystem

-- [Share your thoughts on how Kerala can excel in the Technology Startup Ecosystem for the future]

-#### History of Open Source Contributions

-- [Share details of your open-source contributions, whether they are your own projects or contributions to highly popular projects in the open-source community]

 #### History of Community Engagement